 "You have a flair for the dramatic, Mister Stead," she finally said, slightly pursing her lips.
 Stead nodded and went on.
-Over in England Stead had had the backing of Lady Windemere and this had given the biggest boost to the cause of abolition of white slavery.
+Over in England Stead had gained the backing of Lady Windemere and this endorsement had given the biggest boost to the cause of abolition of human trafficking and white slavery.

 "Surely the lady must understand the importance of these appearances of support," Stead went on, staring intently at Bertha.
 Bertha nodded her head slowly.
 "People of means can be a civilizing force in society, Ma'am."